Build5Nines/SharpVector/docs/docs/index.md

+---
+title: Discover SharpVector
+description: A lightweight, in-memory text vector database for .NET that powers intelligent search and recommendation features.
+---
 # Build5Nines.SharpVector

 **SharpVector** is a lightweight, in-memory text vector database built for .NET applications.
 It enables fast and flexible vector-based similarity search for text data — ideal for search engines, recommendation systems, semantic analysis, and AI-enhanced features.